Shreyas-kp/Student-Sphere/README.md

 ## Acknowledgments

 - Thanks to all contributors and the Android community for their open-source libraries and frameworks that made this project possible.
-- Firebase for authentication and data storage (if used).
+- Firebase for authentication and data storage.